 If believing in a loving God makes you feel good, believe it.
 It could be true.
 If it turns out you’re right, you’ll have backed a winner.
 If believing there is no God, and science is the only path (and is antithetical to God — a position with which I disagree) to Truth, go with that.
 Regardless, you’re making a faith-based choice because there’s no proof God exists or doesn’t exist.

-As for me, I don’t know.
-Really.
-I don’t know and what makes me smarter than you is I know I don’t know.
+Personally, I don’t know.
+But not knowing might make me smarter than most people because I know I don’t know.

 Accepting you know nothing is a big step, so take a deep breath.
 Your next challenge will be how you can cash in on this new knowledge.
 What’s the point unless you can awe people with your brilliance — and make a few bucks?